1 dead, 4 injured after Tembusu tree falls at Singapore Botanic Gardens

 The Singapore Civil Defence Force (SCDF) said it was alerted to the incident near the Symphony Stage at 4.25pm and that five people were taken to the National University Hospital.

 NParks confirmed in a statement at 8.32pm that one of the five had died.
-The agency also said it was investigating the cause of the tree - which was 40m tall with a girth of 6.5m - falling.
+The agency also said it was investigating the cause of the tree falling.

 "Our priority now is to accord assistance to the families of the deceased and the injured," it added in the statement.